jonbmartin/pulpy/README.rst

 Description
 -----------
 Welcome to PulPy!
 PulPy is a python package for RF pulse and gradient pulse design for MRI.
+PulPy focuses on the design of individual pulses rather than full pulse sequences (for this, see other packages, e.g. PyPulSeq).

 PulPy is the successor package to `SigPy.RF <https://github.com/jonbmartin/sigpy-rf>`_, a sub package for RF pulse design nested inside of the `SigPy <https://github.com/mikgroup/sigpy>`_ package for signal processing and image reconstruction.